-2. Look to the cloud for help with big data management and data analytics.
+2. Look to the cloud for big data management and analytics

-3. Leverage smart data warehousing to create competitive advantages.
+3. Leverage data warehousing to create competitive advantages

-4. Data visualization can help with data analytics and context.
+4. Data visualization can help with analytics and context

-Let’s make this clear - data can be fairly useless if you don’t know how to use or quantify the information.
+Let’s make this clear: data is useless if you don’t know how to use or understand the information.
 That said, data visualization allows you to position information to the right people and allow them to consume this data most effectively.
 Ultimately, this gives them the ability to gain insights around the market and their own business as efficiently as possible.
-Through presentations like charts, videos, infographics and even virtual reality and augmented reality (VR & AR) - data visualization allows you to consume data effectively and through key contextual points.
+Through presentations like charts, videos, infographics and even virtual reality and augmented reality (VR & AR), data visualization allows you to consume data effectively and through key contextual points.
 Basically, you consume data as it matters most to you.
 When working with big data management, absolutely make sure that data visualization is a part of the strategy.

-5. Work with tools which make data analytics and management easier.
+5. Work with tools that make data analytics and management easier

 Don’t just work with ‘big data management’ tools.
-Work with solutions which are smart and make your life easier.
+Work with solutions that make your life easier.
 It’s no wonder that Forrester is predicting that 20% of enterprise will deploy AI to make decisions and provide real-time instructions.
 There are some really powerful tools out there which not only provide data analytics and insights, they help you make better decisions around the market and your business.
 Specifically, they can help you find faults in process, areas where you can improve customer interaction, and even where to create a competitive service based on market shifts.
-Again, these aren’t just real-time tools that do big data management and analytics.
-Rather, these are solutions which process data and predictively help you make better decisions.
-Big data management has come a long way - make sure to leverage tools which are smarter and help your business be more agile.

 As new concepts like IoT take root in our world, data creation will only accelerate.
 This means that it may become even harder to manage this treasure chest of information in the future.
 If you want to differentiate yourself in the market today, start working with good big data management solutions.
 In some cases this might mean partnering with an organization that simply helps you better understand how you’re generating and leveraging your own data.
 The kinds of insights you can get can be truly powerful.
 However, you need to get started on this journey if you haven’t already.
 There is so much value in the data you create; but you’ll have to leverage the right tools and partners to really gain some amazing insights.